Kevinindy2k/CSC103/our-team.md

 **Facebook url :  https://www.facebook.com/jigneng1/**

-*Helo my name is Sitiporn Wimolpunyakul or you can call me "neng" I like to playing guitar and piano , I like to listen music , in the future I want to be
+*Hello my name is Sitiporn Wimolpunyakul or you can call me "neng" I like to playing guitar and piano , I like to listen music , in the future I want to be
 Full stact developer because I enjoy when I coding or solving a problem.I want to improve my coding skill and language skill then I will choose study at KMUTT in department of computer science*

 --------------------------------------------------------------------------------------------------------------------------------------------------------------